tariqsheikhsw/CiscoDNACenter/README.md

 🔘 QX - Which of the following statements is true about Health scores in Assurance?

-    X.The latest health score calculates every 5-minutes for devices, clients, and applications.
+   [✔️]The latest health score calculates every 5-minutes for devices, clients, and applications.

     The health score range for clients (wired and wireless) is from 0–10, and a healthy client has a score that ranges from 7–10.